kalessil/phpinspectionsea/docs/probable-bugs.md

 Though Php Inspections (EA Extended) reports all cases when preg_quote() call doesn't have the second argument.

 Ignoring this PHP specific can lead to introducing bugs and even [vulnerabilities](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-5734).

+# 'compact()' arguments existence

+> Note: the inspection only checks if variables are defined anywhere in the scope without taking into account data flow.

+PHP is not warning if a 'compact()' was called referencing non-existent variable.
+A typo or refactoring might cost long debugging in this case.